cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 ### Predisposing Conditions

-There are multiple potential configurations of the project that could be exploited this includes permissive settings for API tokens and other secrets, running the server in elevated/ privileged mode, exposing vulnerable endpoints accessible to an attacker and exfiltration of secret tokens from interfacing applications and CLI.
+There are multiple potential configurations of the project that could be exploited, this includes permissive settings for API tokens and other secrets, running the server in elevated/ privileged mode, exposing vulnerable endpoints accessible to an attacker and exfiltration of secret tokens from interfacing applications and CLI.

 In addition vulnerabilities may be discovered in the server and other components that can be exploited by an attacker.

 ### Expected Attacker Capabilities

 While the attacker is not expected to possess the capability to break well-known encryption standards such as SHA256, they will have sufficient capabilities and motivation to use well-known tools and techniques for their work.
 Attackers are not just assumed to be external to the company but may also be persistent threats within the company network that are looking to gain a foothold for further exploits.
 The latter scenarios assume that the attacker has breached several layers of defense and has direct access to OpenFGA components and endpoints to further their position within the company perimeter.

 ### Attack Risks and Effects

 While not storing PII (as per project recommendations), OpenFGA does have sensitive information pertaining to the technology landscape and permissions within the organization.
 This data could be used by attackers to better understand the landscape and also perform more destructive actions such as escalating their permissions and locking out users from system access.
 In a microservices environment, data tampering may lead to subtle issues within the stack that are difficult to debug and may degrade customer experience and tie up technology teams in troubleshooting.

 ### Security Degradation

 A complete compromise of the OpenFGA server in production would lead to ripple effects throughout the organizations.
 Attackers could assign themselves arbitraty permissions to sensitive systems and also lock out legitimate users.
 This could lead to effects from a denial of service and degradation of customer experience to exfiltration of critical data from sensitive systems.
-OpenFGA deals directly to autorization and is a critical part of any organization, as such, compromising this system could have catastrophic consequences to the organization.
+OpenFGA deals directly with authorization and is a critical part of any organization, as such, compromising this system could have catastrophic consequences to the organization.

 ### Compensating Mechanisms

 Compensating mechanisms are covered in detail in the [Threat Model](#threat-model) section.
 These cover steps such as architecture changes for a more fine-grained permissions system, hardening the default deployment instructions, changes to user documentation and changes in functionality to address common exploits.

 ## Threat Model

 Threat modelling was done using MITRE Att&ck.
 Findings are listed below along with the Att&ck technique associated with the finding.
 The findings are categorized into logical sections.
 The values for the **Impact** and **Likelihood** ratings can be High, Med or Low.

 Opportunities for improvement identified include:

 - Implement FGA for server API
 - Relook at user-defined API tokens as an authentication mechanism for API
 - Make all installation scripts "secure by default"
 - Validate best practices such as using strong API token and avoiding PII
 - Look at SPIFFE/ Spire integration as an option for OpenFGA server